galaxyproject/training-material/topics/statistics/tutorials/clustering_machinelearning/tutorial.md

 - Apply clustering algorithms to different data sets
 - Learn how to visualize the results
 key_points:
-- Using clustering methods, category and cluster of the data are learned using hirarchical, k-means and DBSCAN
+- Using clustering methods, category and cluster of the data are learned using hierarchical, k-means and DBSCAN
 - For each clustering algorithm, number of clusters and the algorithm parameters should be optimised based on the dataset
 time_estimation: 2H
 contributors: